mohammad-yazdani/curros/README.md

-# CurrSOS
+# CurrOS
-CurrSOS is a simple x86-64 kernel that supports interrupt, memory management, processes and threads, userspace and system calls.
+CurrOS is a simple x86-64 kernel that supports interrupt, memory management, processes and threads, userspace and system calls.
 It has vastly simplier but not better memory management than its successor CurrOS.

 ## Toolchain
 clang, lld, xorriso, grub-pc-bin, nasm